Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Clear Multiple City Agencies

-Depending on the violations, you may need clearance from LAHD, DBS (Building and Safety), and other departments before the REAP notice can be lifted.
+Depending on the violations, clearance may be required from LAHD, the Department of Building and Safety (DBS), and other agencies before the REAP designation can be lifted.

 4